kkalinowski/lib12/README.md

 ```
 Mathematics namespace contains also QuadraticEquation and MathExt classes which contains many helper functions for less standard mathematical operations like Iverson operator, Factorial or BinomialCoefficent

+Collections - lib12.Collections
+---
+- TreeHelper class easier working with hierarchical data structures.
+It works on top of the ITreeBranch interface providing methods for manipulation of this hierarchy like Organazing list into hierarchy, flattening hierarchy, checking position of given element in tree
+- IEnumerableExtension contains methods that easier working with standard collections like Foreach, IsNullOrEmpty, ToNullPatternObject, ToDelimitedString, etc.
+- lib12.Collections namespace contains also extensions for List and Dictionary classes

 Other classes
 ---
 - lib12.Core.Empty - returns empty array, list and dictionary